Nathanhans/project-4/README.md

 ![](images/kerastuner_library.png)

 * The Hyperband tuner (tuner) which takes in the create_model method defined earlier.
-T* he objective of the tuner is to maximize validation accuracy (val_accuracy).
+* The objective of the tuner is to maximize validation accuracy (val_accuracy).
 * max_epochs specifies the maximum number of epochs to train each model configuration.
 * hyperband_iterations specifies the number of times to apply the Hyperband algorithm.
 It's essentially a hyperparameter optimization algorithm that uses adaptive resource allocation and early stopping to quickly converge to a high-performing model.